 Keikyū – has five lines in the Tokyo and Yokohama areas, including the Keikyū Main Line, linking Tokyo’s Minato Ward with Yokosuka in Kanagawa, and the Airport Line, linking Kamata with Haneda International Airport.

 Keisei – has seven lines in Tokyo and Chiba, including the Main and Narita Airport Lines linking Tokyo to Narita International airport.

-Tobu – has thirteen lines in and around Tokyo, including the Skytree Line which links Asakusa and Miyashiro in Saitama, and the Kameido Line, linking Hikifune and Kameido in central Tokyo.
+Tobu – has thirteen lines in and around Tokyo, including the Skytree Line which links Asakusa with Miyashiro in Saitama, and the Kameido Line, linking Hikifune and Kameido in central Tokyo.

 There are several names used for different train services, which indicate the speed of the train (see below).
 Faster trains will skip some stations, so make sure the train you ride will stop at your destination.
 To speed up your trip, take a rapid or express train until the last stop before your destination, and then transfer to a local train.